Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 Frizziness

-The first is that the ends of your hair stay perfectly straight, or the ends can frizz and bunch up.
+The first is that the ends of your hair stay perfectly straight, and the second is that they frizz and bunch up.

 Letting your hair dry completely from this stage, entirely free from product, can also be revealing.